osburn-sharp/jerbil/README.md

 ### Note

-Jerbil will work on any Linux distro (and possibly other systems too) but it comes with all the gear necessary to work on Gentoo out of the box - e.g. runscripts, /etc/conf.d files and the like.
+Jerbil **(a.k.a Jumpin Ermin's Reliable Broker for Integrated Linux services)** will work on any Linux distro (and possibly other systems too) but it comes with all the gear necessary to work on Gentoo out of the box - e.g. runscripts, /etc/conf.d files and the like.